October 2024

 The SBT is required to file the Record of Proceedings with the Divisional Court no later than 60 days following receipt of the Notice of Appeal to the Divisional Court.

-The Ministry’s Legal Services Branch follows up with the delivery agent following the outcome of a Divisional Court decision, and advises what is to be done as a result of the decision.
+If the Ministry’s Legal Services Branch participates in an appeal, they will follow up with the delivery agent following the outcome of a Divisional Court appeal, and advise what is to be done as a result of the decision.